-When we look at a piece of the past, we need to ask about the changes around it.
+When we look at a piece of the past, we need to ask if the event is linked to other changes.
 Can we point to other historical events or people and relate them to this person or event?
 Was it a change that involved or reflected larger systems in some way?
 What was the broader impact of the change?
-Did it last a long time and alter many lives?
 We chose our case study on asserting voice in Canada for our exhibition Shaping Canada: Exploring Our Cultural Landscapes based on this process.

 The activism of Chinese Canadians, in particular immediately after the Second World War, is an excellent example of historically significant agency.
-Let’s think of the questions again: what can we relate to the community’s post-war history?
+Let’s think of the questions again: What other historical events or actors are related to the community’s post-war history?
 The experience of Chinese-Canadians at this time was largely rooted in the community that had suffered (and been almost strangled) by racist policies over more than sixty years.
 Two of the most important features of that discrimination, the Chinese Immigration Act of 1923 and the Head Tax, have recently been in public discussion.
 A key turning point for this community was the effort by Chinese Canadian veterans to secure the vote after voluntary service in the Second World War.

 The reason that event stands out is linked to the second question: does the history involve or reflect larger systems?
 This moment for this community, in our view, marked one of the most important community-driven reversals in Canada’s treatment of immigrants.
 Chinese Canadian activists’ success in securing the right to vote reflected a significant shift for the Canadian political environment, since they had been disenfranchised at several levels.
 Nationally, then, it had importance.
 However, this reversal of discriminatory policy after the Second World War also had significant links to the climate of policy change on an international scale.
 It also ties to the military contributions of Chinese Canadians and implies discussion of the racialization that existed before and during the conflict.
 In short, this event in this community provides an avenue for consideration of many other larger issues.

 The broader impact of this event is signalled in part by the events it overturned.
 Disenfranchising the Chinese Canadian community was the cardinal signal of the nativist movements that had argued Chinese immigrants could not assimilate as citizens.
-The act of restricting immigration is not as profound an act of rejection as saying those who already lived in the state—or even those who had been born in the state – had no place in the structure of the state.
-Restoring the political rights of the Chinese community was a profound indication to the contrary, a marker that the state would accept their participation in Canadian governance.
+Claiming those who already lived in the state—or even those who had been born in the state – had no place in the structure of the state was a profound act of rejection.
+Restoring the political rights of the Chinese community was a repudiation of this injustice, a marker that the state would accept their participation in Canadian governance.

-History—any history we encounter—is an argument, not merely a matter of facts.
+History is an argument, not merely a matter of facts.
 It is a fact that the Chinese vote was restored in 1947.
 Historical facts are meaningless without context, and the context must be interpreted.
 Any argument of historical significance, including mine, deserves to be questioned with the three key criteria I mentioned: how does this relate to other historical events or people?
 Does this event involve or reflect larger systems?
-What is the broader impact?
-A decision of “significance” is an historian’s way of asserting something is worth remembering (often in a particular way).
-It always has a corollary that something else is worth forgetting, de-emphasizing.
+What was the broader impact?

 Some images of the Asserting Voice section of Shaping Canada, featuring Naomi Harris’ contemporary portrait photography.